jyotisham/jyotisha/jyotisha/panchangam/temporal/festival/data/lunar_month/tithi/08__07/README.md

 ## kalpAdi 4

-कल्पादि is observed on Śukla-Saptamī tithi of Kārtika (lunar) month.
+कल्पादि is observed on Śukla-Saptamī tithi of Kārtika (lunar) month (aparahna/puurvaviddha).

 Kalpadi
+---